Internet Core Protocol: The Transmission Control Protocol gets an update - How smart Technology changing lives

-TCP is the engine of the internet/">Internet.
+TCP is the engine of the internet.
 With a just updated RFC it gets a major overhaul.
 But can it hold its own against new competition?

 Since the 1980s, the transmission control protocol (TCP) has controlled much of the Internet traffic.
 TCP is one of the cornerstones of Internet communication to this day.
 With the Request for Comment 9293 (RFC 9293), small changes that have been submitted over the years are summarized for the first time and a minimum requirement for dealing with overload is added.